cmeraki/hindi-eval/data_prep/README.md

 - use gpt 4 to create math questions in hindi from all chapters in maths
 - general mental maths questions from open papers
+- Use gpt3.5 to generate q/a pairs and solution using CoT, use gpt4 to translate
+- Use mixtral to generate q/a pairs and solution using CoT, use gpt4 to translate
+- Use gpt4 to generate q/a pairs and solution in hindi directly

 ### Retrieval from context